Quantitative non-classicality of mediated interactions: Conclusions

 \section{Conclusions}

 We have proposed notions of classicality of mediated interactions (commutativity of Hamiltonians and decomposability of dynamical maps) and introduced their mathematical measures.
 Our main results are inequalities in terms of any continuous correlation quantifiers with the property that their violations place lower bounds on the amount of introduced non-classicality.
 These quantitative methods are therefore experiment ready and applicable in variety of physical situations due to minimalistic assumptions under which they were derived.
-As examples, we showed that accurate simulations of dynamics with high correlations necessarily require a large number of Trotter steps, and that gravitational interaction cannot be understood as classical (commuting particle-field couplings) via any finite-dimensional mediator.
+As examples, we showed that accurate simulations of dynamics with high correlations necessarily require a large number of Trotter steps, and that gravitational interaction cannot be understood with the help of commuting particle-field couplings.